-Logical resources include server profiles and server profile templates, enclosures and enclosure groups, and logical interconnects and logical interconnects groups.
-Physical resources include compute modules, interconnects, and storage modules.
+Logical resources include server profiles and server profile templates, enclosures and enclosure groups, and logical interconnects and logical interconnects and logical interconnects.

 HPE OneView offers a uniform way for administrators to interact with resources by providing a RESTful API foundation.
 The RESTful APIs enable administrators to utilize a growing ecosystem of integrations to further expand the advantages of the integrated resource model.
-This model removes the need for the administrator to enter and maintain the same configuration data more than once and keep all versions up-to-date.
+This model removes the need for the administrator to enter and maintain the same configuration data more than once and keep all versions up to date.
 It encapsulates and abstracts many underlying tools behind the integrated resource model.
 This enables the administrator to operate with new levels of simplicity, speed, and agility to provision, monitor, and maintain the solution.